 There is a government website just for the RTB.

 You can contact the government's official Right to Buy Agent Service by phone, email or web chat.
 The Agent Service is free and they offer impartial advice.

 We suggest that you use these sources before you contact us and before you submit an application to buy your home.

 Things to consider

-Before you buy your home, you should consider that there are costs and new bills that you will be liable to pay.
+When you think about buying your home, you should consider that there are costs and new bills that you will be liable to pay.

 Once you own your home, you will have to pay a mortgage, plus service charges if you buy a flat.
-There will also be insurance and repair or maintenance costs.
+There will also be buildings and content insurance, plus you are responsible for repair or maintenance costs.

 As part of buying your home, you will need to pay for a solicitor, conveyancing fees, stamp duty and land registry fees.